Harold and the Purple Crayon (film): Plot

 Gary meets up with Harold and Moose and shows them the book they came from.
 Harold sees the author's name on the cover and realizes that the "old man" he was searching for is named Crockett Johnson.
 Harold and Moose later reunite with Porcupine, who is tackled by cops due to having previously broken into a house.
-The three are arrested, but quickly break out.
+They are arrested, but quickly escape.
 They arrive at Johnson's house, only to find that he has died.
 Harold is distraught, causing all of his drawings to fade away, including Moose and Porcupine.

 Alone, Harold meets up with Gary, who convinces Harold to give him the crayon, which Gary uses to imprison Harold and cosplay himself as a warrior from his fantasy novel.
-Mel arrives, but he is imprisoned too.
-Mel frees himself and Harold using the crayon piece Harold gave him, restoring everything Harold drew.
-In the town square they encounter Gary, who uses the crayon to create his fantasy world.
-Harold and Gary fight for the whole crayon, but Gary desperately swallows Harold's piece and absorbs its power, transforming the grass into molten lava.
+Mel arrives to rescue Harold; he is imprisoned too, but frees himself and Harold using the crayon piece Harold gave him, restoring everything Harold drew.
+In the town square they encounter Gary, who uses the crayon to summon his fantasy world.
+Harold and Gary fight for the whole crayon, until Gary swallows Harold's piece and absorbs its power, transforming the grass into molten lava.
 Mel uses his imaginary creature and a spider-fly hybrid to make Gary spit out the crayon.
-Everything returns to normal, and Harold draws Gary a door to the fantasy world from his novel.
-Gary enters.
-The door is then burnt down by the creature, causing Gary to lose his ability to leave.
+After everything returns to normal, Harold draws Gary a door to the fantasy world from his novel.
+Gary enters the door, which is subsequently burnt down by the creature, trapping him permanently.

-Harold, Moose, Porcupine, Terry and Mel visit a museum of Johnson's work.
+Harold, Moose, Porcupine, Terry and Mel visit a museum of Crockett Johnson's work.
 After Harold discovers why he was created in a note left by Johnson, he, Moose and Porcupine return to their world, with Mel handing Harold a pack of Crayola crayons when saying goodbye.
 Harold is overjoyed to have more colors and immediately begins experimenting.